mrh1997/headlock/docs/about.rst

    python file.
    These steps done by headlock include:

-    * No need to create Makefiles/Buildscripts.
+    * No need to create extra Makefiles/Buildscripts for unit testing a single C module
     * No need to run extra build steps before using the C code.
     * No need to rewrite the C moduels interface definition (the header file) in Python.